Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Inclusivity of ML approaches

 \subsection{Discussion}

 The above results show that conclusions on the inclusivity of \NNone and \NNtwo are based heavily on how one thinks about the issue.
-If the focus is on a flat coverage of kinematic phase space, then \NNtwo, which does not include kinematic features, would be preferable.
+If the focus is on a flat coverage of kinematic phase space, especially as a function of $M_X$, then \NNtwo, which does not include kinematic features, would be preferable.
 If on the other hand one wishes to be more inclusive in the sum over exclusive hadronic final states on which quark-gluon duality is based, then \NNone, which accepts more events overall due to its increased discriminating power, is more attractive.

 An important thing to keep in mind when considering \vub extractions is that in both cases MC modelling is used to extrapolate the signal from the fiducial region singled out by the NN to the partial inclusive branching fractions with a baseline kinematic cut of $p_\ell^{*}>1.0\,\gev$ (with no restrictions on the hadronic decomposition of the $X_u$ final state).
 For \NNone this extrapolation is mainly sensitive to the shape of the signal distribution at relatively high $M_X$, which can reliably be calculated in the local OPE.
 For \NNtwo it is mainly sensitive to non-perturbative phenomena such as the flavour decomposition and multiplicity of the hadronic final state across all kinematics.
+Given that the extrapolations are sensitive to different effects, it may be wise to pursue both approaches in real-life $|V_{ub}|$ extractions.

 It is worth mentioning that the signal acceptance of the kinematics independent ``background suppression'' BDT used in the recent analysis of Ref.~\cite{Cao:2021xqf} is significantly smaller than that found using \NNtwo and our in-house detector simulation, so that the extrapolation from the accepted fiducial region to fully inclusive partial branching fractions with kinematic cuts is correspondingly larger.
 By the same token, we expect that the acceptance of \NNone in the high-$M_X$ region would be considerably lower in the full experimental environment, again requiring a larger extrapolation than seen in our simplified set-up.

 \FloatBarrier